SDGforskning/sdg-strings/SDG01_query_action_WoS.md

     )
   )
   NEAR/5
-      ("welfare system$" OR "welfare service$" OR "social security system" OR "basic social service$" OR "social assistance service$" OR "social floor$" OR "social protection program*" OR "social insurance program*" OR "social safety net$" OR "safety net program*" )
+      ("welfare system$" OR "welfare service$"
+      OR "social security system" OR "social service$" OR "social assistance" OR "social floor$" OR "social protection program*" OR "social insurance program*"
+      OR "social safety net$" OR "safety net program*" )
 )
 ```